Optimized Data Rate Allocation for Dynamic Sensor Fusion over Resource Constrained Communication Networks: Numerical Analysis

 Here, $(\hat{p}_{x,t}^i,\hat{p}_{y,t}^i,\hat{v}_{x,t}^i,\hat{v}_{y,t}^i)$ is the estimated state of the target $i$ computed by the data fusion center using the EKF described below.
 The gains $K_P$ and $K_D$ are tuned to keep the drones close to the target, whereas gains $L_P$ and $L_D$ are selected so that drones in the same neighborhood stay away from each other.

-At very time step, the base station illuminates the targets with a radar signal.
+At every time step, the base station illuminates the targets with a radar signal.
 We assume that the reflected signal from the $i$-th target is observed by the drones in the $i$-th region.
-The $j$-th drone in the $i$-th region obtains the Doppler estimate $f_t^{i,j}$ and the time delay $\tau_t^{i,j}$ of the signal, which are given as follows \cite{zhan2005}:
+Each drone in the $i$-th region obtains a two-dimensional measurement of the $i$-th target.
+The $j$-th drone in the $i$-th region receives Doppler $f_t^{i,j}$ and time delay $\tau_t^{i,j}$ measurements of the reflected radar signal, which are given by \citen{zhan2005}:

 Since \eqref{eq:doppler} and \eqref{eq:delay} are nonlinear observations of the state vector $x_t$, we linearize them around the current best estimate $(\hat{p}_{x,t}^i,\hat{p}_{y,t}^i,\hat{v}_{x,t}^i,\hat{v}_{y,t}^i)$, where these estimates are recursively computed using the EKF.